 (2) Approval by the second level manager/supervisor is required when giving a monetary award exceeding $100.

 (3) Approval by the second level manager/supervisor is required when giving a monetary award to a family member of any Service employee.

 E. Appropriate presentation: Project Leaders/supervisors and Volunteer Coordinators must present all monetary awards publicly (i.e., in the presence of employees or others) to avoid any appearance of impropriety or conflict of interest.
 For example, appropriate venues include staff meetings where there are more than two people in attendance, volunteer award dinners, or any other public meetings where recognition is meaningful.
 Public presentation of the award also reinforces the sincerity of our gratitude by sharing the volunteer's achievement with others.

 3.16 What annual reports are required for volunteer programs?
 All Service duty stations must submit their volunteer numbers and hours by the end of each fiscal year to their Regional or the National Volunteer Coordinator, depending on the duty station or program.
 The Regional Volunteer Coordinators also capture highlights and send them to the National Volunteer Coordinator in Headquarters (HQ).

 A. The National Volunteer Coordinator captures these numbers for refuges through the Refuge Annual Performance Plan (RAPP).

 B. Fisheries staff at HQ captures these numbers for fisheries duty stations through the Fisheries Information System (FIS).

 C. All other national program data is captured through a data call.
 We share the annual report with the Service Directorate, other bureaus, and our Service partners.

 For more information about this policy, contact the Division of Visitor Services and Communication.
-For more information about this website, contact Krista Bibb in the Division of Policy, Economics, Risk Management, and Analytics (PERMA).
+For more information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB).